8.3 National strategy on creativity and culture for young people

 The sub-objectives of the Development Plan are:

-- Young people are the creative and constructive power of the society - they are the leaders of education, culture, economy, environment, and other fields.
+- MOMENTUM: Young people are the creative momentum driving the society onwards – the drivers and leaders in the fields of education, culture, economy, the environment, and so on.

-- The protection of the rights of young people is consistent and the young people's active citizenship is supported.
+- PARTICIPATION: The protection of youth rights in the state is consistent and active youth participation is supported.

 The responsible authority for the coordination of the implementation of the general principles of the cultural policy up to 2020 is the Government of Estonia, specifically the Ministry of Culture.